MolBIFFM/diana/README.md

     }
 ]
 ```
-A list of columns to parse modification changes from.
+A list of columns to extract replicate measurements from.
 The default setting is `[]`, corresponding to no data.

 ```json
 [